 Possible titles: SEO specialist, SEO lead, PPC specialist, SEO writer.

-Overview: These specialists help your marketing campaigns and content find their audiences.
+Overview: These specialists ensure your marketing campaigns and content reach the right audiences.
+Without them, your content creation efforts may never reach the right users on search, a potentially fatal mistake.
 Their tasks have traditionally included keyword research and its application to landing page design and optimization, paid search campaigns and evaluation of copy against metrics like conversion rate.
 Multiple people will usually fit into this category in a marketing team.
 For instance, a PPC specialist and an SEO expert may work side by side.

 - Research keywords.